mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 ##### Enabling

-To enable cross-batch natural de-duplication you must provide a DynamoDB table configuration to EmrEtlRunner and provide [necessary rights][dynamodb-setup-guide] in IAM.
+To enable cross-batch natural de-duplication you must provide a DynamoDB table [configuration][dynamodb-storage-target] to EmrEtlRunner and provide [necessary rights][dynamodb-setup-guide] in IAM.
 If this is not provided, then cross-batch natural de-duplication will be disabled.
 In-batch de-duplication will still work however.